anurag-jain/anurag-jain.github.io/_posts/2020-17-08-move-semantics.md

 ## Move constructor and Move assignment

-For move semantics to be functional, classes from C++11 onwards have two extra functions; move constructor and move assignment operator; making it six special functions in total.They are
+For move semantics to be functional, classes from C++11 onwards have two extra functions; move constructor and move assignment operator; making it six special functions in total.
+They are

 * Default constructor